History, tourist information, and nearby accommodation

 The house was begun by Lord William Craven as a gift for Elizabeth of Bohemia.
 Elizabeth was the daughter of James I of England and VI of Scotland, and in 1619 she married Frederick, the Elector Palatine.
 The couple reigned as monarchs of Bohemia for just a single year.
 Frederick was defeated at the Battle of White Mountain in 1620 and the royal couple were forced to flee into exile in The Hague.

 There the exiled queen met Lord Craven, a nobleman and soldier, and one of the richest men in England.
 Craven was smitten by the queen, and for the rest of his life served her, offering financial support at a time when she badly needed money.
 When Frederick died Queen Elizabeth returned to England with Craven and took up residence at his London house on Drury Lane.
-We do not know how close their relationship became, but rumour suggested that they had secretly married, and Lord Craven certainly acted the role of husband, escorting the queen to social events and behaving as unofficial head of her household.
+We do not know how close their relationship became, but rumour suggested that they had secretly married, and Lord Craven certainly acted the role of husband, escorting the queen to social events and behaving as the unofficial head of her household.

 But tragedy struck, for Elizabeth died before the new house was complete.
 In her will she left Lord Craven many of her belongings, including personal papers, portraits, and hunting trophies.